Are you worried that your child might have signs of dyslexia, or other learning difficulties?

 Learning to read seems simple enough.
 After all, how hard can it be to interpret those symbols on the page?
-For many, however, classroom reading instruction is the beginning of a lifetime of struggle, embarrassment, shame and poor self esteem.
-Children who struggle to learn to read often have signs of dyslexia.
+For many, however, classroom reading instruction is the beginning of a lifetime of struggle, anxiety, embarrassment, shame and poor self esteem.

 What is Dyslexia?